3 Ways To Make Splendor More Splendid

 Board Game Geek member CavemanLogic provided the spark.
 Instead of black jewels he used purple.
 Genius.
 The gems he purchased are by far the best I have found and they don’t cost much either.
 Here’s the full run down from his post.

-from the now defunct DeadMenTellNoTales.com site.
-They had 2-escudo coins (~ the size of a US quarter), 4-escudo (~ US half dollar size), and 8-escudo (Pieces of Eight, ~US silver dollar size) coins.
-They came in a shiny gold, shiny silver, antique gold, or antique silver finish.
-For this use, I chose the 4-escudo shiny gold coins from my collection.
+To add a touch of authenticity, he collected metal Spanish replica coins from the now-defunct DeadMenTellNoTales.com site.
+They had 2-escudo coins (~ the size of a US quarter), 4-escudo (~ US half dollar size), and 8-escudo (Pieces of Eight, ~US silver dollar size) coins, which came in a shiny gold, shiny silver, antique gold, or antique silver finish.
+For this purpose, he recommends using the 4-escudo shiny gold coins from your collection.
+While it's harder to come by all the different size and finish combinations nowadays, you can still purchase smaller coins fairly easily.
+Here's a link for coins that should work just fine: Metal Pirate Coins.